Sahajdhari

 Despite it being instructed by Guru Gobind Singh for Sikhs to become Amritdhari during the formation of the Khalsa, in modern times, particularly in the western world some Sikhs have chosen to cut their hair or beard.

 According to the Delhi Sikh Gurdwaras Act of 1971 and the Shiromani Gurdwara Parbandhak Committee, a Sahajdhari Sikh can be regarded as a Sikh.
-However, they cannot claim to be an Amritdhari Sikhs and must raise their children within the Sikh faith.
+However, they cannot claim to be an Amritdhari Sikh and must raise their children within the Sikh faith.

 Etymology

 Sahajdhari is a compound word consisting of the two words sahaj and dhari.
 In Sanskrit and other Indo-Aryan languages, the words Sahaj means "spiritual state of equilibrium" and dhari means "adopter".

-Introduction
+Meaning

-A sahajdhari believes in all the tenets of Sikhism and the teaching of the Sikh Gurus, but has not undergone Amrit Sanchar, and may not strictly adhere to all Sikh practices all the time, as Amritdhari Sikhs do.
+A Sahajdhari believes in all the tenets of Sikhism and the teaching of the Sikh Gurus, but has not undergone Amrit Sanchar, and may not strictly adhere to all Sikh practices all the time, as Amritdhari Sikhs are expected to do.

 According to the Shiromani Gurdwara Prabandhak Committee, the Sahajdhari Sikhs are those who believe in the Gurus of Sikhism.

+According to W. H. McLeod, a Sahajdhari Sikh refers to someone who reveres the Sikh Gurus but does not seek initiation into the Khalsa.
+Another term, keshdhari, is related and often used synonymously, albeit confusingly, and strictly-speaking refers to a Sikh who maintains uncut hair (kesh) but has not received amrit, which would make them amritdharis if so.
+McLeod estimates that keshdhari Sikhs make up a substantial portion of the Sikh population.
+Whilst all amritdharis are keshdharis, not all keshdharis are amritdharis.